open-telemetry/opentelemetry-specification/specification/common/README.md

 - set a limit of unique attribute keys such that:
   - for each unique attribute key, addition of which would result in exceeding the limit, SDK MUST discard that key/value pair.
+- set a limit on the supported depth of nested attributes:
+  - when this limit is exceeded it MAY provide a configurable strategy for handling items beyond this limit which MAY include:
+    - Dropping the excessive depth,
+    - Replacing the value with a relevant token indicating values have been truncated,
+    - Converted to a string representation, which MUST also comply with the value length limits;

 There MAY be a log emitted to indicate to the user that an attribute was truncated or discarded.
 To prevent excessive logging, the log MUST NOT be